Cl4sm/CSE576_Project/submission/README.md

 ```
 will be tokenized into tokens `['int', 'func_0', '(', 'int', 'arg_0', ',', 'char', '*', '*', 'arg_1', ')', '{', 'func_1', '(', '" strlit0"', ')', ';', 'char', 'var_0', '[', '32', ']', ';', 'func_2', '(', '" strlit1"', ',', 'var_0', ')', ';', 'func_1', '(', '" strlit2"', ',', 'global_var_0', ')', ';', 'for', '(', 'int', 'var_1', '=', '0', ';', 'var_1', '<', '10', ';', 'var_1', '++', ')', '{', 'func_1', '(', '" strlit3"', ',', 'var_1', ')', ';', '}', 'func_1', '(', '" strlit4"', ')', ';', 'func_1', '(', '" strlit5"', ',', 'var_0', ')', ';', '}']`.

-However, there have been difficulties with global variables and structures. `libclang` does not inherrently capture global variables and structures.
+However, there have been difficulties with global variables and structures. `libclang` does not inherently capture global variables and structures.
 This is especially true at the function level.
 Tokenizing at the function level also loses the type context of such variables.
-To resolve this issue, we perform our analysis twice, once to capture information loss, once for token substituition.
-By this method, our abstraction is still not complete, it can't standardize a struct attribute if the struct is unknown.
+To resolve this issue, we perform our analysis twice, once to capture information loss and other for token substitution.
+However, our abstraction is still not complete: it can't standardize a struct attribute if the struct is unknown.
 But it is able to substitute known tokens in the second run so our abstraction is still sound.

 ## Model